-Price negotiation is a critical part of nearly every sales process.
-Understanding how to properly prepare for a price negotiation over the phone can be valuable in reducing stress and improving results, especially if you are new to the process.
+Price negotiation is central to virtually every sales process, and understanding how to properly prepare for one can be a big help in reducing stress and improving results — especially if you're new to the process.

-In many cases, this includes talking directly to someone who can make the economic decision and sign the deal.
-In some select situations, it is working with an advocate who can get all of the details and relay the information to the economic buyer.
+In many cases, you‘ll be talking directly with a contact with decision-making authority — someone who can make the economic call and sign the deal.
+That said, in some select situations, you’ll work with an advocate who can get all of the details and relay the information to the actual buyer.

 - What have you talked about during this process?